Beylikdüzü

-Beylikdüzü is a district in the European side of Istanbul, Turkey, located north of the Sea of Marmara, south of Esenyurt, east of Büyükçekmece, and west of Avcılar.
+Beylikdüzü ([bejˈlicdyzy]) is a municipality and district of Istanbul Province, Turkey.
+Its area is 39 km2, and its population is 415,290 (2024).
+It is on the European side of Istanbul, located north of the Sea of Marmara, south of Esenyurt, east of Büyükçekmece, and west of Avcılar.

 History

 It is assumed that Beylikdüzü was first settled by Greeks from Byzantion in the second century AD as a farming village.
 It later became a popular resort for residents of Constantinople in the Byzantine Empire, a status that continued after the Fall of Constantinople to the Ottoman Empire.
 The region was referred to as "Garden" in the later Ottoman period, and following the foundation of the Turkish Republic was called "Kavaklı," after the large number of poplar trees, a name which was used until 2003.
 The modern name means "Plains of the Beylik."
+In 2008 the district Beylikdüzü was created from part of the district Büyükçekmece.

 Recent History

-Beylikdüzü is populated especially after the 1999 İzmit earthquake by the people from older districts of Istanbul who preferred to move to newly constructed buildings in Beylikdüzü because of their fear for safety of the old buildings.
-When the Metrobus (rapid bus system) is extended from Avcılar to Beylikdüzü in 2012, Beylikdüzü is affected by the second wave of migration.
+Beylikdüzü was populated after the 1999 İzmit earthquake by people from older districts of Istanbul who preferred the newly constructed buildings in Beylikdüzü due to safety concerns of the older ones.
+When the Metrobüs (rapid bus system) was extended from Avcılar to Beylikdüzü in 2012, Beylikdüzü was affected by a second wave of migration.
 With the advance of Metrobüs the perception of "distance" has changed and places which seemed far away before became closer, so many moved to Beylikdüzü.
 Its population has grown from around 3000 in the early 1990s to 350,000 by 2018.
 Since the population of Beylikdüzü consists mostly of migrants from other districts of Istanbul or Turkey, and Beylikdüzü is a relatively recently established city, Beylikdüzü has gained a welcoming atmosphere for the newcomers without having any social stratification.
 The popularity of Beylikdüzü has increased greatly in the last few years and the region became a hot spot for residential and commercial investments.
-Beylikdüzü has the highest rapid increase in the land and property value in Turkey, making its investors richer in a very short time.
-Beylikdüzü was one of the few municipalities in Turkey that switched from AKP to CHP in 2014 with an overwhelming (>10%) vote.
+Beylikdüzü has the highest rapid increase in land and property values in Turkey, making its investors wealthier in a very short time.
+Beylikdüzü was one of the few municipalities in Turkey that switched from AKP to CHP in 2014, with an overwhelming (>10%) vote.